RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 ## Location-wise Performance

-As shown in the [benchmarks.md](./benchmarks.md) file, prediction for all locations is not as accurate as it should be.
+As shown in the [benchmarks/results/](./benchmarks/results/) directory, prediction for all locations is not as accurate as it should be.
 So, It will be vital to score each locations based on their performance metrics ($R^2$, MSE, MAE) and use the best performing locations for prediction.

 To avoid the readme to be too long, the scoreboard is in the [scoreboard.md](./scoreboard.md) file.

 As shown in the [scoreboard.md](./scoreboard.md) file, the model performs best for 'Turag, Dhaka' location.
-You can see the scoreboard.md file for details.44251
+You can see the scoreboard.md file for details.

 The scoreboard does not indicate that the model is worst performing.
 It is not about the model or the algorithm, but about trying to fit non-linear data into linear regression model.
 Maybe a polinomial equation fits the datasets I used.
 Also, house rental prices does not depends on number of beds, number of washrooms, area in sq. ft. only.
-There are also some factors what are missing in the featurre matrix.
+There are also some factors what are missing in the feature matrix.
 Future case study may include other features as well.

 ## How Does It Work